Vehicle recycling: Benefits

 Recycling steel saves energy and natural resources.
 The steel industry saves enough energy to power about 18 million households for a year, on a yearly basis.
 Recycling metal also uses about 74 percent less energy than making metal.
 Thus, recyclers of end-of-life vehicles save an estimated 85 million barrels of oil annually that would have been used in the manufacturing of other parts.
 Likewise, car recycling keeps 11 million tons of steel and 800,000 non-ferrous metals out of landfills and back in consumer use.

 Before the 2003 model year, some vehicles that were manufactured were found to contain mercury auto switches, historically used in convenience lighting and antilock braking systems.
 Recyclers remove and recycle this mercury before the vehicles are shredded to prevent it from escaping into the environment.
-In 2007, over 2,100 pounds of mercury were collected by 6,265 recyclers.
+In 2007, over 2100 lb of mercury were collected by 6,265 recyclers.

 Consumers can also financially benefit from recycling certain car parts such as tires and catalytic converters.